zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 pin: true
 ---

 Many statistical terms are daunting and ambiguous, and even more students and scholars (inclduing myself) become confused.
-Sometimes, it is even hard to distinguish statistical concepts from expletives used by [Capitaine Haddock](https://en.wikipedia.org/wiki/Captain_Haddock#Expletives).
+Sometimes, it is even hard to distinguish statistical concepts from expletives used by [Captain Haddock](https://en.wikipedia.org/wiki/Captain_Haddock#Expletives).

 Strangely enough, I have not yet come across a statistical book that would have a useful glossary of statistical terms that would help lift the fog when needed most.